-Director of Information Technology and Professor of Law
+Director of Library and Information Services/Professor of Law

 B.S., M.S., Southern Connecticut State University

 Professor Harayda obtained his Bachelors and Masters of Science degree (where he was a graduate summa cum laude) from Southern Connecticut State University.
 He is also a 2006 graduate of the Massachusetts School of Law.
 In 2009, he earned a masters in Library and Information Science from Simmons College, where he was a National Honor Society member (Beta Phi Mu).